 Sometimes, the best blog designs are also the simplest.
-Help Scout, makers of customer service software, uses a unique but minimalist design on its blog that we love -- it limits the use of copy and visuals and embraces negative space.
+Help Scout, makers of customer service software, uses a unique but minimalist design on its blog that we love — it limits copy and visuals and embraces negative space.

-What we particularly like about this blog is its use of featured images for all posts, including a banner one at the top that highlights a recent or particularly popular entry.
-These icons are set in front of bright, block colors that catch the readers' eye and signal what the post is about.
-And it works -- everything about this blog's design says "clean" and "readable."
+What we particularly like about this blog is its use of featured images for all posts, including the "Most Recent Posts" section that highlights recent or particularly popular entries.
+These images catch the readers' eye and signal what the post is about.
+And it works — everything about this blog's design says clean and readable.

-Full disclosure: We've totally gushed over Microsoft's "Stories" microsite before.
-We can't help it -- what better way to revitalize an old-school brand than with a blog that boasts beautiful, interactive, and inspiring branded content?
-Plus, the square layout of these stories is reminiscent of the Microsoft logo, which achieves a valuable brand consistency.
+Full disclosure: We've totally gushed over Microsoft's microsites before.
+We can't help it — what better way to revitalize an old-school brand than with a blog that boasts beautiful, interactive, and inspiring branded content?
+Plus, the square images in the layout of these stories are reminiscent of the Microsoft logo.
+This helps it achieve valuable brand consistency.

-When you're trying to convey a certain brand message, your blog can be used to communicate it -- both aesthetically, and content-wise.
+When you're trying to convey a certain brand message, you can use your blog to communicate it — both aesthetically and content-wise.

 4. Design Milk

-The social icons at the top are a pleasant addition to the overall look and feel of the site -- they're easy to spot, and make it easy to share Design Milk's content.
+The social icons at the top of each post are a pleasant addition to the overall look and feel of the site.
+They're easy to spot and make it easy to share Design Milk's content.
 (And to learn more about adding social buttons to your blog, check out this post.)

 Fubiz, an art and design blog, is an example of a really sleek design that also includes some cool personalization.

-Near the top of the blog's homepage, readers can side-scroll through "highlighted" posts.
-Below that is the Creativity Finder, where visitors can select their chosen personas -- from "Art Lover" to "Freelance" -- location, and the type of content they're looking for.
+The blog's homepage makes it easy for readers to side-scroll through "The Highlights."
+Below that is the Creativity Finder, where visitors can choose their persona — from "Art Lover" to "Freelance" — location, and the type of content they're looking for.
 From there, readers can browse content specifically catered to them.

-We can't help but love the header image, too.
-It uses something called "blue mind" psychology, which has found that the sight of open water can naturally draw us in.
-By using it in a design scheme, Fubiz is able to visually attract visitors to its content.
+We can't help but love the images, too.
+Each featured image has a distinct style.
+By using the design to highlight these powerful photographs, Fubiz is able to visually attract visitors to its content.

 With a name like "Webdesigner Depot," it's no wonder that this design news site is visually appealing.

-What's more, the color scheme, background, and fonts are all consistent -- which keeps this blog looking professional, but still distinct from the basic blog templates we might be used to seeing.
+What's more, the color scheme, background, and fonts are all consistent — which keeps this blog looking professional, but still distinct from the basic blog templates you might be used to seeing.

-I mean, just look at that header image.
-The bold colors, the wiring overlay, the gripping pupil and the contrasting text.
-It absolutely catches the reader's eye -- no pun intended.
+I mean, just look at that header image — bold colors, recognizable gadgets, and contrasting text.
+It absolutely catches the reader's eye — no pun intended.